 In the last decade, more than ever before, people became aware of the fact that their identities could be stolen- and very hard to get back.
 Credit cards, Social Security numbers, people’s lives could be entirely taken over by other people- not just master thieves- it was not a very hard feat to accomplish.
+If you lost your social secuirty card make sure to report it lost or stolen, here is how to get another social security card.
 Fast forward to the current decade, the first decade since the universal explosion of social media, and people are spending a very significant portion of their lives online.
 Yet, many people are still not aware of just how easy it is to steal a person’s cyber identity, or really, any part of their identity.
 Living in an online world has opened a whole new treasure trove for hackers and people with entirely too much time on their hands.
 Keep reading for some pointers on what you can do to stay safe online- because it’s not just your profile picture that people want to steal.

 Let’s start with email- something pretty much everyone uses.
 It is important to only open emails from senders who you know.
 Even just opening an email could wreak havoc on your computer and make you vulnerable to a variety of attacks.
 If you decide to open emails from unknown senders, be sure to look out for spelling and grammatical errors.
 This is especially important if these emails claim to be any type of offer/promotion or attempt to collect information for any reason.
 If an email solicits you for personal or financial information- do not respond!
 See which company it is, and even if it is a company you are attached to in some way, call them directly to confirm the validity of any attempt for information from you.
 Be wary of emails that demand you take immediate action over an “urgent matter”- especially ones that threaten to close or suspend an account- call this company directly.
 Make sure you Google this company to cross reference phone numbers.
 It is extra time out of your day, but it is much more time consuming to try and take back your identity and prove you were the victim of cyber fraud.
 Make sure you look at the entire URL- it may look similar, but many scammers will make small changes that most people do not think to look for.
 It could be something as simple as changing a “.com” to a “.net”- have a diligent eye for these types of discrepancies.